Tour the Regent’s Canal and discover amazing food

 Keep your bike safe

 There are a number of places to leave your bikes in and around the Paddington Central neighbourhood.
+You can see the cycle parking on our map.
 Happy cycling!

 Find directions to Paddington Central on the getting here page.
 For all the latest news follow us on Instagram, Twitter and Facebook.
 Plus sign up to Paddington Central newsletter here for special offers and the latest unmissable events.